 - Manifested Christian commitment in thought, word and deed

 - Full-time student status at Calvin and fulfills the university's eligibility requirements for participation in campus activities as reflected in the Student Handbook

 In addition, experience has taught us that substantial commitments outside of the Project Neighborhood Community are not recommended.
 Students are asked to limit employment and co-curricular activities.
 The expectation is that students will commit at least 12 hours per week to intentional Christian community and its responsibilities.

 The charge for living in the house will be $450 per month (for nine months), which includes all utilities except personal long distance calls.
 Shared food expenses are not covered in the charge.
 A certain amount of “program” expenses will be covered with this fee.

 Students apply individually.
 We welcome friend groups considering living in PN, but cannot guarantee acceptance or house placements.

-Completed applications will include two recommendation forms.
-Recommendation forms do not have to accompany individual applications.
-However, applicants are responsible for sharing the link (provided in the application) with two references and ensuring that their recommendation forms arrive by Friday, November 15, 2019.
+Completed applications will include two recommendation forms, which do not have to accompany individual applications.
+However, applicants are responsible for sharing the link (provided in the application) with two references and ensuring that their recommendation forms arrive by the application deadline.

 1. Do I need a car to live in project neighborhood?

-No. Although the houses are located off-campus, they are all located on ITP bus lines.
-Both the Peniel and Koininia houses are located on or close to the #6 Cherry St. route about a 20-minute ride from Calvin.
+No. Although the houses are located off-campus, they are all located near bus lines.
+Using Calvin's discounted fee to Ride the Rapid, taking the bus to/from a Project Neighborhood is very cheap.
 In addition, residents carpool frequently.